 Charities we’ve donated to

 Over the years we have developed relationships with many UK-based charities and donated towards their work.
-Here are just a few we supported in our recent campaign, and some of the letters we received back from them.
+Below are just a few we have supported, and some of the letters we received back from them.

 - Domestic Abuse Volunteer Support Services – food items and liquid toiletries